aqib-bhat/aqibmedes/README.md

 - Install `npm` (`npm` version >= 5.2 gives us `npx`)
 - Install `yarn`: `npm install --global yarn`

-### If you want to create your own repository:
+### If you want to create your own repository

 - In GitHub create a repository for your personal website e.g. `personal-website`
 - Check out the repo locally and `cd` to it.
 - Run the command: `npx create-react-app . --template typescript`
   - `.` is used instead of a custom app name so that instead of creating a new directory, the react app is created in the current directory/repository.
   - `--template typescript` is optional.
 You can avoid it if you plan to use plain JavaScript.
 - In `App.tsx`, remove the `<p>` and `<a>` tags, and add an `<h1>` tag.
 - In `index.html`, update fields like `meta` tag's `content` attribute and the `title` tag.
 - Run tests: `npm run test`
 - Fix `App.test.tsx` by changing the `getByText` param.
 - Write your custom React components in a `components` directory that you will have to create.
-- Adding the **Material UI (MUI)** React components: https://mui.com/material-ui/getting-started/installation/
+- Adding the **Material UI (MUI)** React components: <https://mui.com/material-ui/getting-started/installation/>
   - `yarn add @mui/material @emotion/react @emotion/styled`
   - `yarn add @fontsource/roboto`
   - `yarn add @mui/icons-material`
 - Install React Router for web applications: `yarn add react-router-dom`

-### If you check out this repository:
+### If you check out this repository

 - Run: `npm install`
   - You will need to run this to install the required dependencies and create+fill your `node_modules` directory.